What is an Auto Loan? 3 MVP Terms to Note

 3. Annual Percentage Rate (APR)

 Definition: APR is the percentage of the loan principal you pay to your credit union or bank every year to finance the loan for your vehicle.

 Tell me more: This percentage is added to the principal amount borrowed, and is usually repaid monthly over the course of the term.

 Example: If you took out a $15,000 four year car loan with a 7.5% auto loan interest rate, the minimum monthly payment would be about $363.
 If you only made minimum payments throughout the life of the loan, you would pay $2,408 in interest, meaning that you'll be on the hook for $17,408 total (principal + interest).

 Bottom line: Get the lowest auto loan interest rate you can from your lender.
 Just be wary of deals that seem too good to be true (0% interest offers often have a catch in the auto loan terms).

-What is an auto loan to you?
-Here's your chance to play with the numbers in perspective to your financial situation.
+Here's your chance to play with the numbers for your specific financial situation.
 Follow the coach down below to figure out how much you can put towards a vehicle loan. 👇

 Not-So-Hidden Costs of an Auto Loan

 Keep in mind that you should include the cost of auto insurance when deciding "what car should I buy?" and "what monthly payment can I afford?"
 Your insurance premium will vary depending on factors such as where you live, your age, the types of auto insurance you choose, and the car you buy.
 Generally, the newer and more expensive the car is, the more expensive it will be to insure.

 Other car-related expenses include fuel, oil changes, maintenance items such as filters and bulbs, and more.
 We like to suggest making sure you have room for all of these before you go out and buy a car, auto loan or not!